samreenraza61/CodeAlpha_Internship_Projects/Language_Translation_Tool_task1/Documentation_file_task1.md

 ## Overview

-This project is a GUI-based language translation tool built using Python's `tkinter` library for the graphical user interface, and `transformers` from Hugging Face along with TensorFlow for translation capabilities.
-The tool allows users to input text in one language and get the translated text in another language.
-It supports various languages through pre-trained models from Helsinki-NLP's OPUS-MT models.
+This project is a **GUI-based language translation tool** built using Python's `tkinter` library for the graphical user interface, and `transformers` from Hugging Face along with TensorFlow for translation capabilities.
+The tool allows users to input text in one language and receive the translated text in another.
+It supports multiple languages through pre-trained models from Helsinki-NLP's OPUS-MT.

 ## Features

-- **Language Selection:** Users can select the source and target languages from a dropdown menu.
+- **Language Selection**: Users can select both the source and target languages from a dropdown menu.
-- **Text Translation:** The tool translates the input text using pre-trained machine translation models.
+- **Text Translation**: The tool uses pre-trained machine translation models to translate the input text.
-- **GUI Components:** The application includes a text input area, a button to trigger translation, and a text area to display the translated text.
+- **GUI Components**: The application includes a text input area, a translate button, and a text area for displaying the translated output.
-- **User Interaction:** After performing a translation, users are asked if they want to translate another text.
+- **User Interaction**: After performing a translation, users can opt to translate another text.
-- **Image Integration:** Additional images are used to enhance the user interface.
+- **Image Integration**: Additional images are displayed to enhance the UI experience.

 ## Requirements

-Before running the script, you need to install the following Python packages:
+Before running the script, ensure you have the following Python packages installed:

-1. **transformers:** For loading and using pre-trained translation models.
+- `transformers`: For loading and using pre-trained translation models.
-2. **tensorflow:** Required for running TensorFlow-based models.
+- `tensorflow`: Required for handling TensorFlow-based models.
-3. **pillow:** For image processing tasks.
+- `pillow`: For image loading and processing.

-Install these packages using the following command:
+Install the packages using the following command:

 ```bash
 pip install transformers tensorflow pillow